controlplane-com/examples/examples/mongodb/README.md

 Example2: `mongodb1-1.mongodb1.j3i2ddut40d.svc.cluster.local`
 Look for the GVC Alias on the info page of the GVC in the console, or query using the CLI.

 **Note**: All communication between workloads on Control Plane happens within an Istio-based service mesh with enforced mTLS and least privileged access managed using the [firewall](https://docs.controlplane.com/reference/workload#internal) feature.
-The method described in this example allows only internal communication, which is secured with mTLS and a firewall.
+The method described in this example allows only internal communication, secured with mTLS and a firewall, unless this Helm template is modified to support public access.

 ### Cleanup